john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

  * code_name
  * name

-These columns all have types (`INTEGER`, `FLOAT`, `TEXT`, `BOOL`).
+These columns all have types `INTEGER`, `FLOAT`, `TEXT`, and `BOOL`.
+Though there are other possibilities, like `DATETIME`, `TIMESTAMP`, `INT`, and many [more](http://mysql-python.sourceforge.net/MySQLdb-1.2.2/public/MySQLdb.constants.FIELD_TYPE-module.html).
 And one of them is defined as the `PRIMARY KEY`.
 A key is a unique identifier in a table.
 You *can* have a table without a key column, but it's good practice to include them unless you have a very good reason not to.

 ### Inserting Data (INSERT)